cloakedninjas/rumpus/README.md

 ### Server.on(eventName:String):Server

 ## Events
-As well as socket messages sent, PKG will emit certain events you can listen to.
+As well as socket messages sent, rumpus will emit certain events you can listen to.

 ### Server
 - `error` - triggered when an error occurs